traitecoevo/rrqueue/README.md

 # Installation

 Redis must be installed, `redis-server` must be running.
 If you are familiar with docker, the [redis](https://registry.hub.docker.com/_/redis/) docker image might be a good idea here.
-Alterantively, [download redis](http://redis.io/download), unpack and then install by running `make install` in a terminal window within the downlaoded folder.
+Alternatively, [download redis](http://redis.io/download), unpack and then install by running `make install` in a terminal window within the downloaded folder.

 Once installed start `redis-server` by typing in a terminal window

 ```
 redis-server
 ```

-On Linux the server will probably be running for you if you.
+(On Linux the server will probably be running for you if you.
+On Mac OSX, you might like to set it up to run as a daemon -- i.e. [background process](https://en.wikipedia.org/wiki/Daemon_(computing)) -- i f you end up using redis at lot, following [these instructions](http://naleid.com/blog/2011/03/05/running-redis-as-a-user-daemon-on-osx-with-launchd))

  Try `redis-server PING` to see if it is running.

 R packages: